Slider in SwiftUI

 Result:

-Minimum and maximum value labels
+SwiftUI Slider with minimum and maximum value labels

 For practical applications, you would want your slider to have an icon or text representing the minimum and maximum value of the slider.
 In Slider, one could add some text by default.
 So, let's see how you can add some text as minimum and maximum value showing 0 and 10 with title 2 font size and thin font weight.